Pazi made haste to cross the street, but her brother's hold prevented it.

 Bernard ran his fingers through his hair and huffed.
 That poor little boy.
 God bless his soul...

-The two reached the table quickly, Pazi overjoyed at finding a friend.
+The two reached the table quickly, Pazi overjoyed at finding her friend.
 "Guys!" she blurted, and everyone at the table turned their heads.
 She gestured to the timid boy.
 "It's Albert!"

 Now was Vixen's turn.
 "Dude, are you sitting by yourself?" she asked, hoping to get at least something out of him.